phuslu/log/README.md

 }
 ```
 *Highlights*:
-- FileWriter implements log.Writer and io.Writer interfaces both, it is a recommended alternative to [lumberjack][lumberjack].
+- FileWriter uses a symlink to point to the current log file with a timestamp, instead of renaming for rotation.
+On Windows, this may require administrator privileges.
-- FileWriter creates a symlink to the current logging file, it requires administrator privileges on Windows.
+- FileWriter `.Rotate()` method does not rotate logs based on broad TimeFormat values (e.g., daily or monthly) until the file reaches its `MaxSize`.
-- FileWriter does not rotate if you define a broad TimeFormat value(daily or monthly) until reach its MaxSize.
+- FileWriter combined with `AsyncWriter` can maximize performance and throughput on Linux, see [AsyncWriter](https://github.com/phuslu/log?tab=readme-ov-file#async-file-writer) section.

 ## Getting Started